pooja2512/jekyll-now/_posts/2018-08-17-A-B_testing.md

 ### Let's start with the experiment:

-I was testing around 295000 users some of them were landed on new page and others on old page.
+I was testing around 295000 users some of them were landed on the new page and others on the old page.

 A/B test has few drawbacks one of them is: